 LaPierre, S. S. (2019).
 Contemporary art and historical archives: Collaborations and convergences in a digital multicultural age.
 School of Information Student Research Journal, 9(1).
 Retrieved from http://scholarworks.sjsu.edu/slissrj/vol9/iss1/4

-An annotated bibliography is similar to an abstract in that the annotation provides information about a source.
-The annotations can be written as a summary or evaluative in nature.
+Both annotated bibliographies and abstracts provide information information about sources.
+The annotations can be written as a summary or they can be evaluative in nature.
 Usually, evaluation annotations are more useful to the reader.
 Your teacher will let you know how you should prepare your annotations.

 Sample Annotated Bibliography Entry